Lucian Perkins: Other work

 In 1995, Lucian Perkins co-founded InterFoto, an international photojournalism conference located in Moscow with free-lance photographer Bill Swersey.
 InterFoto was the biggest professional photography exposition in Russia, the Baltic States and CIS countries from 1994 to 2004.
 The conference explored the Russian photographic community, uniting local, regional and international societies of photographers, photography editors, curators, and industrial leaders to swap ideas, share and educate others on the art of professional photography.
 In 1996 Perkins and Leon Dash published a book illustrating their Pulitzer Prize–winning investigation titled Rosa Lee : A Mother and Her Family in Urban America.
 In 1998, Perkins published his next book Runaway Madness, and had it exhibited nationally.
 The book has over 100 images of a behind-the-scenes story of a popular New York fashion event.
 Perkins photographed models Kate Moss, Naomi Campbell, Shalom Harlow, Christy Turlington and more behind the curtain.
 Perkins also photographed fashion journalists, fashion editors and buyers as well as the audience.
-Later, Perkins curated the book and founded the exhibit, Chronicles of Change, which held many Russian photography.
+Later, Perkins curated the book and founded the exhibit, Chronicles of Change, which held much Russian photography.
 Perkins first went to Russia in 1988 to cover a summit between Ronald Reagan and Mikhail Gorbachev but ended up spending over a month in the country.
 Later he went back in 1993 and spent much time with a number of Russian photographers during his six-month visit, which led him to Chronicles of Change.